Indosaram/logxide/docs/integration.md

 ### Common Issues

 1. **LogXide not capturing framework logs**
-   - Ensure `logxide.install()` is called before importing the framework
+   - Ensure you use `from logxide import logging` (auto-installs LogXide)
    - Check that the framework's logging configuration isn't overriding LogXide

 2. **Performance not as expected**